Public Policy Training Institute

 Whether your organization has experience in public policy advocacy or is relatively new to the field, this extraordinary professional development opportunity will help you improve.

-Between January and June of 2016, Max Bell Foundation will deliver its eighth annual Public Policy Training Institute (PPTI).
+Between January and June of 2017, Max Bell Foundation will deliver its ninth annual Public Policy Training Institute (PPTI).
 We will bring together another group of 25 leaders from Canada’s charitable sector whose organizations want to impact the public policy process.
 Enrollment is open to staff or board members of any Canadian charity.

 Selected organizations will delegate their representative to attend six monthly two-day sessions.
 Sessions will explore such topics as evidence, policy options, communications and engagement, and implementation.
 Each participant will receive one-on-one coaching during the program to help them develop a policy-ready position on a given issue by program end.